typst/typst/tests/typ/layout/columns.typ

 a page for a test but it does get the job done.

 ---
-// Test the expansion behavior.
+// Test the expansion behaviour.
 #set page(height: 2.5cm, width: 7.05cm)

 #rect(inset: 6pt, columns(2, [